An essential lesson to learn, as a beginner trader, is not to use instinct.

 Beginners (traders and investors) rely almost entirely on intuition.
-We buy stocks based on the image we have of a company, or we take a trade based on a chart pattern; a pattern that has poor context.
+We buy stocks based on the image we have of a company, or we take a trade based on a chart pattern that has poor context.

 In his book, “Think Fast and Slow”, by Nobel Prize-winner Daniel Kahneman, he explains the two systems that drive our way of thinking, system one and system two.
-System one being fast and intuitive and system two being lazy, slow and logical.
+System one is fast and intuitive and system two being lazy, slow and logical.

 The intuitive trader, the beginner, will interpret trades from patterns that merely feel right – but they are patterns not based on contextual logic and not based on system two thinking.
 A profitable trader, however, will look at a trade through system two, a trade based on “good old” slow logic.

 To overcome system one, we need to force ourselves to employ passive system two.